mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 latest packagefiles.
 The second command configures meson and selects a set of subprojects to enable.

-The Github project contains automatic CI on pushing to run the project and check the metadata for obvious mistakes.
+The GitHub project contains automatic CI on pushing to run the project and check the metadata for obvious mistakes.
 This can be checked from your fork before submitting a PR.